-Many photographers who specialize in maternity photography also have an entire wardrobe full of tried and true outfits that their clients can borrow that photograph beautifully.
+Many photographers who specialize in maternity photography also have an entire wardrobe full of tried and true maternity dresses and outfits that their clients can borrow that photograph beautifully.
 It’s also an excellent way to save money on buying new clothes and avoid shopping frustration!

 4. Prep Your Hands

 Get a manicure and shine up your wedding rings in the days leading up to your photoshoot date.
 Your hands will be photographed in detail while cradling your belly, so you’ll want them to look neat and fresh.
 Neutral nail polish is typically the right choice so that your bump, not your nails, takes center stage.

 5. Bring in a Professional Hair and Make-Up Artist